BoxCatGarden/proc_macro_api/proc_macro_api/README.md

         },
     },
 }
-// It will expand to three `pub fn` in 'lib.rs' naming
+// It will expand to three `pub fn` in the crate root named
 // `an_fn_api`, `the_attr_api`, and `a_derive_api`, respectively.
 ```